toontown-classic/toontown-otp/README.md

 # License

-Toontown OTP is licensed under the "BSD 3-Clause License" for more info, refer to the [LICENSE](LICENSE) file.
+Toontown OTP is licensed under the "MIT License" for more info, refer to the [LICENSE](LICENSE) file.